SubtitleEdit/subtitleedit-cli/README.md

 # Subtitle Edit cli

+.NET 6 console subtitle converter for Windows, Linux, and Mac.

 Code is based on SE 3.6.7
 Imaged based formats/OCR was removed.
 To update, the `SubtitleFormats` should be copied from latest SE.